Proserpine, Queensland: History

 In 1944, the Australian Field Experimental Station was constructed at Gunyarra just south of the town.
 It was constructed to test and research the effectiveness of Mustard Gas in tropical conditions.

 Proserpine Airport (now Whitsunday Coast Airport) opened in 1951.

 Proserpine State High School opened on 29 January 1963.
 Initially the school operated from single building but a second building was constructed during 1963.
 It replaced the High Top at Proserpine State School.

-In 1986, construction commenced on the Peter Faust Dam 25 km north-west of the town to be used for flood mitigation during the wet season and irrigation.
-The dam was completed in 1990.

 The Proserpine Library opened in 1998.

 In March 2017, Proserpine suffered extensive damage from Cyclone Debbie.